till-s/mecatica-usb/README.md

   Global device configuration; signals whether high-speed support should be enabled.
 In most cases this is tied to a static value.
+  '1' for high-speed capable applications and '0' for full-speed only use cases.

 </dd><dt>